 If you can, Modernista is a cool bar that often has the Moonglow Burlesque shows (I used to dance with them - it's a really good show!)

-How long are you there for? almost 2 years ago
+How long are you there for? about 2 years ago

 Walk through Hutong areas.